Zentetsu/IRONbark/README.md

 ### Features
 * Implementation of a functional version
+* Creation of a communication module by JSON file

 ### Future improvement
-* Creation of a communication module per JSON file
 * Adding comments

 ### More